-We invite you to learn about the benefits of attending King's Private Middle School below, browse the MS curriculum, and check out the Middle School in Action stories and Events.
+We invite you to learn about the benefits of attending King's Private Middle School, browse the MS curriculum, and check out the Middle School in Action Stories and Events.
 If you feel King Middle School might be right for your child, click the links below to inquire for more information about the school, schedule an on campus visit or to view our online application.

 In the Middle School, the key to academic excellence stems from:

 - Opportunities for students to engage with a thoughtfully designed, sophisticated program in the liberal arts and sciences that requires students to be active, in-depth learners